Lombard Street, London

 Lombard Street (/ˈlɒmbərd, -bɑːrd/) is a street notable for its connections with the City of London's merchant, banking and insurance industries, stretching back to medieval times.

 From Bank junction, where nine streets converge by the Bank of England, Lombard Street runs southeast for a short distance before bearing left into a more easterly direction, and terminates at a junction with Gracechurch Street and Fenchurch Street.
 Its overall length is 260 m.

 It has often been compared with Wall Street in New York City.
+In 1952, William L. Shirer wrote that in the 1920s "Wall Street was replacing Lombard Street as the financial capital of the world."

 Description

 Lombard Street, since the construction of King William Street, has two distinct sections.
 The short section between Bank junction and the church of St Mary Woolnoth is relatively wide, and carries two-way traffic including several bus routes, which continues along King William Street.
 Lombard Street bears to the east and the remainder is much narrower (retaining its medieval character) and is one-way.

 At the eastern end of the street, there are a number of modern buildings on both sides, in contrast to the older buildings and architectural styles along much of its length.
 Built in 1990–92, the former headquarters of Barclays covers a large plot on the north corner of Lombard and Gracechurch streets, and is the largest and tallest building in the immediate vicinity of Lombard Street, at 87 m high.

 Addresses on the street are numbered 1 to 40 along the south side, running from Bank to Gracechurch Street, then 41 to 82 along the north side, from Gracechurch Street to Bank.
 The postcodes for the street start with EC3V.

 The nearest London Underground stations to Lombard Street are Bank and Monument; one of the numerous entrances to Bank station is on Lombard Street itself.
 Mainline railway stations at Cannon Street and Fenchurch Street are also close by.

 The street runs downhill towards Bank, being on the eastern side of the Walbrook valley.
 At its junction with Gracechurch Street it is at an elevation of 16.7 m, whilst at its junction at Bank it is at 13.5 m.

 Side streets and alleys run towards Cornhill to the north, and Cannon Street to the south.
 Running north are Pope's Head Alley, Change Alley, Birchin Lane and George Yard.
 Heading south are St Swithin's Lane, Post Office Court, Abchurch Lane, Nicholas Lane, Clement's Lane and Plough Court.